Message

 Alignment

 In order to assist the greatest number of patients with the best possible care, the Department is focused on aligning its programs and goals with long-standing, established organizations in the community.
-Two examples of their community vision outreach programs are the Guerrilla Eye Service and the Mission of Mercy, both of which can only exist in partnerships with community-based organizations.
+Two examples of their community vision outreach programs are Eyes on Wheels, formerly Guerrilla Eye Service, and the Mission of Mercy, both of which can only exist in partnerships with community-based organizations.
 More information on these two interventions can be found below.

 Advocacy